 This diverse experience enables her to give strategic governance advice when required, and to understand the challenges facing boards in their roles.

 Jane has been a mentor for women in sports governance and a mentor for young lawyers through Wellington Women’s Lawyers Association.
 She is also a member of the Commercial Barristers Committee and the Diversity Committee of the Bar Association.
-Outside of the law, Jane is chair of the Ballet Foundation of New Zealand Trust and a trustee of the UNICEF Children’s Foundation.
+Outside of the law, Jane is chair of the Ballet Foundation of New Zealand Trust.

 Prior to establishing her advisory practice as a founding member of Clifton Chambers, Jane was the chief legal adviser at the New Zealand Treasury – the Treasury Solicitor – and before that was a corporate and commercial partner at the leading New Zealand law firm, Bell Gully.